harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/qwiet-scanner-reference.md

 ---
-title: Data Theorem scanner reference
+title: Qwiet AI (formerly ShiftLeft) scanner reference
-description: Repository scans with Data Theorem
+description: Repository scans with Qwiet
-sidebar_position: 110
+sidebar_position: 250
 ---

 ### Security step settings

-You can set up any supported scanner using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.
+You can set up OWASP scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.

 <!-- SECURITY STEP CONFIG DBOX --------------------------------------------------------------------------- -->